 - a solution

 - b trying

 - c regrets

-- $\boldsymbol{\mathsf{d}} \ face$
+- d face

 - ${\boldsymbol{\mathsf{e}}}$ two thirds

 - Make up additional maths problems for the students to listen to and solve.
-The maths should not be too difficult as the aim of this activity is to improve listening skills rather than maths skills. - Dictate a few sentences from the comic strip to practise the new structures. - Students can complete the activities on pages 32-33 of their Workbooks.
+The maths should not be too difficult as the aim of this activity is to improve listening skills rather than maths skills. - Dictate a few sentences from the comic strip to practise the structures introduced in this lesson. - Students can complete the activities on pages 32-33 of their Workbooks.